Russo-Ukrainian war (2022–present): 2024 Russian spring and summer offensives

 On 10 May 2024, Russia began a renewed offensive in Kharkiv Oblast.
 Russia captured a dozen villages; Ukraine had evacuated more than 11,000 people from the region since the start of the offensive by 25 May.
 Ukraine said on 17 May that its forces had slowed the Russian advance, and by 25 May Zelenskyy said that Ukrainian forces had secured "combat control" of areas where Russian troops entered the northeastern Kharkiv Oblast.
 Russian officials said that they were "advancing in every direction" and that the goal was to create a "buffer zone" for embattled border regions.
 The White House said on 7 June that the offensive had stalled and was unlikely to advance further.

-Following the battle of Avdiivka, Russian forces advanced northwest of it to form a salient, capturing Ocheretyne in late April and further expanding the salient in the succeeding months.
+Following the battle of Avdiivka, Russian forces advanced northwest to form a salient, capturing Ocheretyne in late April.
 Russian forces also launched an offensive towards Chasiv Yar in early April, and by early July had captured its easternmost district.
-Another offensive in the direction of Toretsk was launched on 18 June, with the goal of capturing the city, and according to Ukrainian military observer and spokesperson Nazar Voloshyn, flanking Chasiv Yar from the south.
-Russian forces advanced to expand the salient northwest of Avdiivka in July, and on 19 July, made a breakthrough allowing them to advance towards the operationally significant city of Pokrovsk.
+Another offensive towards Toretsk was launched on 18 June, with the goal of capturing the city, and according to Ukrainian military observer Nazar Voloshyn, flanking Chasiv Yar from the south.
+Russian forces expanded the salient northwest of Avdiivka in July, and, on 19 July 2024, made a breakthrough to advance towards the operationally significant city of Pokrovsk.